gowithfloat/adapt-copyright/readme.md

 # Adapt Copyright

 Adds a copyright to every page of an Adapt course.
 This is an example Adapt extension created for [DevLearn](https://www.elearningguild.com/devlearn/content/5000/devlearn-2017-conference--expo--home/).
-No functionality is implemented.

 ## License